When Dinosaurs Roamed America: Marketing

 When Dinosaurs Roamed America was first revealed on the Discovery website in June 2001, originally with a July 13 airdate set.
 It was also announced that clips from the program would be added to the website for the upcoming show.
 Nine different clips were available, which showed bits of the five segments of When Dinosaurs Roamed America.
 The site for When Dinosaurs Roamed America lasted until September 2008, when it became a redirect to the main Dinosaurs page on the Discovery website.

 Synopsis

 Late Triassic segment (220 million years ago)

 The program starts in the Late Triassic, near modern-day New York City in the Newark Supergroup.
 The narrator explains how the Permian mass extinction led to new forms of life, including, eventually, the most extraordinary creatures ever to walk the planet, the dinosaurs.
 The camera tracks a Coelophysis through the woods.
 The program depicts Coelophysis as preying mainly on small animals, such as insects and Icarosaurus.
-It encounters other, larger non-dinosaurian archosaurs such as Rutiodon and Desmatosuchus.
+It encounters other, larger non-dinosaurian archosaurs such as Rutiodon and Desmatosuchus (mispronounced as "Dematosuchus"; the subtitles accommodated this mispronunciation by misspelling as "Dematosuchus").
 The quick Coelophysis is portrayed as a very successful inhabitant of this world.